jenkinsci/git-client-plugin/CONTRIBUTING.md

 [Cloudbees Jenkins job](https://jenkins.ci.cloudbees.com/job/plugins/job/git-client-plugin/).
 You should receive e-mail with the results of the evaluation.

-Before submitting your change, please assure that you've added a test which verifies your change.
+Before submitting your change, please assure that you've added tests which verify your change.
 There have been many developers involved in the git client plugin and there are many, many users who depend on the git-client-plugin.
 Tests help us assure that we're delivering a reliable plugin, and that we've communicated our intent to other